gilad1987/EventsManager/README.md

 **(3)** Trigger event:

-You can pass params form the third params
+You can pass arguments to the function

 ```javascript